vinhed/Image-Maker/README.md

 4. Type "ImageMaker.exe -s" for setup

-# Setup - .PY
+# Setup - .PY (Hard)

-1. Install Python 3.6
+1. Download Python 3.6 and install PILLOW
 2. Download ImageMaker.py from the project
 3. Place your small images in Collection
 4. Use "python ImageMaker.exe -s" for setup